cforlando/orlando-walking-tours-ios/README.md

 ## Requirements
 -----------
 - Xcode v7.3
-- Cocoapods v0.39.0 (IMPORTANT!)
+- Cocoapods v1.0.1

-To ensure that we don't run into any kind of dependency conflicts, it is imperative that everyone is using CocoaPods v0.39.0.
-There have been some strange issues using CocoaPods v1.0.x with this project.
-If you have a version of CocoaPods that is newer than v0.39.0, we ask that you first uninstall CocoaPods and reinstall v0.39.0.

-To uninstall CocoaPods, open your Terminal and enter `sudo gem uninstall cocoapods`, entering your password when prompted.
-If you happen to have multiple version of CocoaPods installed, one of which is v0.39.0, then just uninstall the versions you don't need and leave v0.39.0.
-Otherwise, uninstall all versions.
-When prompted about removing the `pod` and `sandbox-pod` executables, enter `Y` and press Enter.
-Then, you can install v0.39.0 by entering `sudo gem install cocoapods -v 0.39.0`.

-One all that is done, you should navigate to the project directory and run `pod install`.
+To install CocoaPods, open your Terminal and enter `sudo gem install cocoapods`, entering your password when prompted.
+Once that is done, you should navigate to the project directory and run `pod install`.
 Make sure you open the .xcworkspace for the project.

 ## Want to contribute?
 -----------